Net Worth

 The details behind Kimmo Timonen’s rookie contract and salaries for his earlier seasons in the league are unknown.
 However, in 2007, Timonen signed a six-year, $38 million contract with the Philadelphia Flyers, placing his average annual salary at $6.333 million.
 The agreement was structured to pay Kimmo more cash in the first few years of the contract than in the latter years.

 In 2013, he signed a one-year deal with the Flyers worth $9 million, of which $3 million was structured as a signing bonus.
-He signed a final one-year deal in Philadelphia worth $3.5 million but was traded to the Chicago Blackhawks midway through.
+He signed a one-year, $3.5 million contract in Philadelphia but was traded to the Chicago Blackhawks midway through.

 During his NHL career, Kimmo Timonen earned at least $48.5 million.